fallenapollonian/fallenapollonian.github.io/articles/economic-growth.md

 US pharmaceutical innovation is not exceptionally good compared to other countries as a proportion of its GDP and many countries with drug price regulation are significant contributors to pharmaceutical innovation [(Keyhani et al., 2009)](https://ajph.aphapublications.org/doi/10.2105/AJPH.2009.178491).

+Lack of health insurance is associated with mortality [(Wilper et al., 2009)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2775760/).
+Numerous studies have estimates that tens of thousands of deaths in the US are due to a lack of health insurance [(Cecere, 2009;](https://news.harvard.edu/gazette/story/2009/09/new-study-finds-45000-deaths-annually-linked-to-lack-of-health-coverage/)  [Broaddus & Aron-Dine, 2019)](https://www.cbpp.org/sites/default/files/atoms/files/11-6-19health.pdf), although [Kronick (2009)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2739025/) finds that there is no relationship between insurance and mortality risk after adjusting for demographic, health status, and health behavior characteristics.
+This study however appears to suffer from the sociologist's fallacy.

 </div>